Scaffold-Stark/speedrunstark/README.md

 ### 🥅 Goals

-- [ ] If you send ETH directly to the contract address does it update your `balance` and the `balance` of the contract?
+- [ ] If you send STRK directly to the contract address does it update your `balance` and the `balance` of the contract?

 ### ⚔️ Side Quests